 – Let go the need to control.
 Possessiveness comes from insecurity, which we try to mitigate through control, because this gives us the illusion of security.
 But when you realize that in reality the control you exercise is minimal, because at any time life can tear you something or someone, then you know that it makes no sense to waste so much energy unnecessarily.
 Then a small miracle happens: instead of trying to control, you strive to enjoy more that person or the things you have.

 – Cultivate your “ego”.
 The emotional dependence on others and the desire to control them arise when we feel that we are unable to meet our needs.
-When we have a mature “ego”, when we have confidence in our abilities and are connected with our emotions, possessiveness disappears, simply because we no longer need it.
+When we have a mature “ego”, when we have confidence in our abilities and are connected with our emotions and feelings, possessiveness disappears, simply because we no longer need it.
 Therefore, for loving without domination or dependence, it is necessary to carry out a profound inner work.

 – Assume that everyone has the right to be.
 We don’t act well toward the others when we impose our opinions and ways to do things on them.
 So do not make the mistake of trying to impose your way of seeing the world to “help” the other.
 No one is obliged to meet our expectations so that the greatest gift we can make is to allow those we love to be themselves, and accept them unconditionally.